xyzelena/AppLab/README.md

 # AppLab
-Not an adaptive landing page
+Not an adaptive landing page.
 This site is an example of [my first works](https://xyzelena.github.io/AppLab/).